 - Final Escrow Statement from Close of Escrow/Settlement Statement for purchase or sale (usually 2-3 pages) and for last refinance (if applicable).
 Shows price, down payment, closing fees, etc.

 - Cost basis of home; purchase price plus improvements.

 - Mortgages, Lines of Credit: Copy of the most recent mortgage or loan statement for each loan showing name, address, account number, monthly payment and balance.
-Also, provide terms of current loan: date opened, original loan amount, current interest rate, length of loan.
+Also, provide terms of current loan: date opened, original loan amount, current interest rate, and length of loan.

 - Rental Property: Records of ownership of all rental property.
 Provide cost basis (including improvements, depreciation taken, etc.).